-The program funds projects that provide transportation assistance to individuals with disabilities.
-Eligible projects include new public transportation services and public transportation alternatives beyond those required by the ADA.
+This program provides funds that assist individuals with disabilities with transportation.
+Eligible activities include new public transportation services and public transportation alternatives beyond those required by the ADA.

 STATE OF CONNECTICUT FUNDING

 The Special Transportation Fund (STF) supports debt service on state bonds issued to pay for transportation projects (including matching federal funds), and it supports a small program of pay-as-you-go activities.
 The major sources of STF dollars are the motor fuels tax and motor vehicle receipts.